the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 # Styling in React

-There are many ways to style a React application, and there are lengthy debates about the best **styling strategy** and **styling approach**.
+There are many ways to style a React application and there are lengthy debates about the best **styling strategy** and **styling approach**.
 We'll go over a few of these approaches without giving them too much weight.
-There will be some pro and con arguments, but it's mostly a matter of what fits best for developers and teams.
+There will be some pro and con arguments but it's mostly a matter of what fits best for developers and teams.

-We will begin React styling with common CSS in React, but then explore two alternatives for more advanced **CSS-in-CSS** (**CSS Modules**) and **CSS-in-JS** (**Styled Components**) strategies.
+We will begin React styling with common CSS in React and then explore two alternatives for more advanced **CSS-in-CSS** (**CSS Modules**) and **CSS-in-JS** (**Styled Components**) strategies.
 CSS Modules and Styled Components are only two approaches out of many in both groups of strategies.
-We'll also cover how to include scalable vector graphics (SVGs), such as a logo or icons, in our React application.
+We'll also cover how to include scalable vector graphics (SVG) such as logos or icons in our React application.

 ![](images/css-style-strategies.png)

-If you don't want to build common UI components (e.g. button, dialog, dropdown) from scratch, you can always pick a [popular UI library suited for React](https://www.robinwieruch.de/react-libraries), which provides these components by default.
+If you don't want to build common UI components (e.g. button, dialog, dropdown) from scratch, you can always pick a [popular UI library suited for React](https://www.robinwieruch.de/react-libraries) which provides these components by default.
 However, it is better for learning React if you try building these components before using a pre-built solution.
 As a result, we won't use any of the UI component libraries.

 ![](images/ui-library.png)